g0v-data/g0v-hackmd-archive/notes/DnII3eWfRQummlrAxiIXgA.md

  ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_71a65564cc4af4ba5541e2756fc21196.png)

->>**Please Note**: If you are experiencing difficulty with the installation process,Check Selenium's official Documentation: https://www.selenium.dev/documentation/
+>>**Please Note**: If you are experiencing difficulty with the installation process,Check Selenium's official Documentation: [Selenium's official Documentation](https://www.selenium.dev/documentation/)

 Here’s the summary of how the three testing tools rank up to each other:
 |                       | Cypress | Selenium | Playwright | Winner                 |